hphelion/documentation/commercial/GA1/commerical.high-availability-restore.md

 	If any of the nova commands used to start the nodes fail, wait and try again later.

 7. Make sure all three overcloud controllers are up and running and are configured correctly by verifying the hostname is not `hlinux`.
-??What should host names be??
+?What should host names be?

 ### Recover the HP Helion OpenStack components {#comp}